 Arms sales to South Africa were one of the main topics on the agenda when African Foreign Ministers assembled in Addis Ababa on August 30 and 31.

-Arms sales to South Africa were one of the main topics on the agenda when African Foreign Ministers assembled in Addis Ababa on August 30 and 31.
+Background: Arms sales to South Africa were one of the main topics on the agenda when African Foreign Ministers assembled in Addis Ababa on August 30 and 31.
 They were there to prepare an agenda for the organisation of African Unity (OAU) Heads of State meeting which opened on Tuesday.

 The arms sales issue was the subject of a resolution proposed by the Ministerial Council.
 The draft resolution, placed before the summit, suggested that a special mission of foreign Ministers be sent to France, West Germany, Britain and other countries who were selling or intending to sell arms to South Africa.